lymeo/lyflow/README.md

 The **unstable branch** is perfectly adapted to manage the ongoing user stories.
 Once the sprint is finished all those user stories are added to the **develop branch** using rebase.
 By rebasing we insure a clean history, on the **develop branch**, containing all the different user stories leading up to the latest deliverable.
 The latest deliverable is always available on the **develop branch** and the latest release on the **master branch**.

 > In the case of the advanced variation the **unstable branch** can be used during the sprint review to show the deliverable.
-If the product owner discards features or the need arises, you can do so using the **intgration branch** to filter the desired features.
+If the product owner discards features or the need arises, you can do so using the **integration branch** to filter the desired features.

 ### CI/CD